Knights of Columbus

 In July, 1971, Msgr.
 Kelly returned to the North American College for graduate studies.
 He joined the faculty of the North American College in September, 1972 and became its Vice-Rector in December, 1974.

 In August, 1979, Msgr.
-Kelly returned to the United States and became the Pastor of St. Mary's Parish in Richmond.
+Kelly returned to the United States and became the Pastor of Saint Mary's Parish in Richmond.

 Msgr.
-Kelly's first homily to St. Mary's is a reflection of his vision and his desire to work for the Lord.
-He stated that he was sent to St. Mary's by the Lord and the Church to live, to work, to pray, and give thanks with the parish as its Pastor.
+Kelly's first homily to Saint Mary's is a reflection of his vision and his desire to work for the Lord.
+He stated that he was sent to Saint Mary's by the Lord and the Church to live, to work, to pray, and give thanks with the parish as its Pastor.

-He reflected on the core of St. Mary's parish identity as:
+He reflected on the core of Saint Mary's parish identity as:

 He pledged to the parish to do his best to:

-- To make St. Mary's always hospitable to the Word and Spirit of God
+• To make Saint Mary's always hospitable to the Word and Spirit of God

 He encouraged the parishioners to share their gifts for the service to all, that together, we may be something beautiful for God and share his glory through service to the Church and to the world.
 He asked the parishioners to ground their lives, their insights, and their decisions in prayer.